NadavKtalav11/The-Market/README.md

 The system state after running it should be according to this files.

-# How the Config file should be written
+# How the Configuration file should be written
-  First, it should be yaml file called "ConfigurationFile".
+  First, it should be a yaml file called "ConfigurationFile".

   It has to be located at: src/main/resources/ConfigurationFile.yaml

+  The file has to include the following details:
+    - Details of the default system manager:
+      *